 - Dandelion Root Extract

 - Grape Seed Extract

 Now, this is where I get a bit dubious about 310 nutrition.
 Protein makes up 15g per serving, which is a good appetite suppressant, Yerba Mate is good, Pomegranate is good, the stated extracts are good…

 But what are they using for fiber?
 What fruits and vegetables are they using?
 Some plants are able to cause severe symptoms in some individuals, so not knowing exactly what they’re using is a problem for me.
 For example, lots of people love lemongrass and the health benefits it offers…

 But here’s something interesting about me, lemongrass makes me lightheaded and weak.
 I’m not saying 310 has this in it; I’m saying I’m not sure if it does.

 On the plus side, shake from 310 Nutrition contain no sugar, dairy, gluten, or artificial sweeteners.
 Considering all of this, they do taste decidedly better than most “green smoothies” people are chugging down for the health benefits.

 How To Use 310 Shake Reviews

-The 310 Shake is supposed to be a meal replacement shake.
+The 310 Shakes is supposed to be a meal replacements.
 It’s best as a replacement for lunch or breakfast, but can be used to replace both.